-Please pick up your student on time, particularly after the last class of the evening.
-Please notify us in advance if you will be late for pick up.
+Please pick up your student on time, particularly after the last class of the evening, and notify us in advance if you will be late for pick up.
 If a student is to walk to their destination or is to be picked up by someone other than their primary caregiver or parent, parents should note these permissions on Form C or inform Berkshire Pulse staff.
 Students waiting for rides are required to wait inside the building.
+Parents are required to pick up students age 10 and under in Pulse studios, on the third floor.
 Students will not be allowed to wait outside or leave the premises on foot for any reason without permission from a parent or primary caregiver – no exceptions.
 This policy is in place to protect the safety of your children.

 All questions or concerns regarding your child’s participation in the Berkshire Pulse Performing Arts Program can be brought to our attention by calling or emailing Berkshire Pulse.
 We ask that you do not speak to our instructors before or immediately after class or call our instructors at home.
 If you are reporting an injury, please go directly to the front desk staff who will notify the instructors.